Roger3985/work-practice/README.md

 [![Framework](https://img.shields.io/badge/Quartz-3.2.3-blue)](https://www.quartz-scheduler.org/)

 ## About Project
-This is a simple spring boot application with the basic details of docker and ZK Framework implementation and Quartz Scheduler.
+This is a simple spring boot application with the basic details of docker(podman) and ZK Framework implementation and Quartz Scheduler.

 ## Repository contains